christiang7/Zen-Garden-learning-parametric-design/code/zen-garden/readme.md

 ## concept
-The idea for the semester project is to code a digital zen garden. here is my pseudo algorithm so far how the code should work:
+The idea for the semester project is to code a digital zen garden.
+Here is my pseudo algorithm for how I think the code should/could work:

 ...